amaz1none/devex-fe-grades/shared/grades/Level 6 - Senior.md

 - Excellent domain knowledge
 - Successfully raised strong developers in the team
 - Experience in solving complex technical tasks
-- Good understanding of the whole development lyfecycle and different roles in it
+- Good understanding of the whole development lifecycle and different roles in it

 ## 🎯 4.
 Tasks